Tools & Setup

 - Ivory + Elk for Mastodon • I've been a huge fan of Tapbots (folks behind Ivory) since the very first releases of Tweetbot for Twitter.
 Elk is a more recent discovery—an actively developed and well-polished web interface (desktop or mobile.)

 - Ulysses • For writing/drafting anything and everything.
+Used to capture the overwhelming majority of any writing I do.

 - Tot • Cross-device notes and scratchpad.
 Everything is synced across desktop/phone/tablet.